Alabs02/calendar-app/README.md

 Using `Prettier` and `Eslint` will prevent a lot of problems starting with

 - Prettier can format the entire code to look beautiful and up to the team standard.
-Things like quotes, spacing, indentation etc.
+Things like quotes, spacing, indentation, etc.
-- Eslint helps to prevent runtime and build errors, and it's good to run `npm run eslint:fix`, `npm run format:fix` and unit/e2e test before pushing your codebase to git. <br /> <br />
+- Eslint helps to prevent runtime and build errors, and it's good to run `npm run eslint:fix`, `npm run format:fix`, and unit/e2e test before pushing your codebase to git. <br /> <br />

 `package.json`